Free tool

 A note about informal receipts

 This tool creates a simple personal repayment confirmation.
 It is meant for everyday money situations between friends, family members, partners, roommates, or clients who need a clear record of what was paid.
-It is not a legal document, tax invoice, accounting record, or debt collection tool.
+It is not a legal document, tax invoice, accounting record, or formal collections tool.

 Related resources